ositae/trucking/README.md

 * Passwords that are hashed with BCrypt
 * EJS Templating and EJS Layouts

+## User Story

+• As a user, I want to register and blog about trucking in a web application.

+• As a user, I will be prompted to enter my name, email, password, profession and whether I am CDL holder or not.

+• As a user, I want to be able to login from time to time to check my account and update my information if necessary.

+• As a user, when I login, I will be prompted a series of  questions related to trucking.

+• These questions can be:
+     if I am a CDL holder, what endorsement do I have (if any); what is my favorite truck brand; do I prefer manual or automatic transmission; do I prefer local, regional, or otr; do I prefer a straight job or a trailer.

+• As a user, I will be provided a textbox to blog about my trucking experience.

+• As a user, I expect users to interact with other about their experience with trucking.

+• As a user, I expect to see different points of view; whether a professional truck driver, or someone with no experience about trucks everyone has an experience about trucking.

+• As a user, this web application will unite all perspectives about trucking experience.

 ### User Model

 | Column Name | Data Type | Notes |